Stuffed Tomatoes w/ Quinoa, Soft Tofu

 - 1 Tablespoon extra virgin Olive Oil , plus a little to drizzle

 - 2 Shallots , minced

 - 1/2 cup Couscous or Quinoa

 - sea salt and fresh cracked black pepper to taste

-- Carefully, using a serrated knife, cut the tops of each tomato, allowing enough room for you to spoon in the mixture.
-Work over a large bowl, scoop out the flesh of each tomato.
+- Using a serrated knife carefully cut the tops of each tomato, allowing enough room for you to spoon in the mixture.
+Scoop out the flesh of each tomato into a large bowl.
 If needed, break up any large chunks of the tomato flesh.
-Arrange the hollowed out tomato shells in the greased baking dish.
+Arrange the hollowed out tomato shells in the prepared baking dish.
 Lightly brush the outside of the tomatoes with a bit of olive oil.

-- For the filling, combine 2/3 cup of the tomato flesh & juice, tofu, hot sauce, olive oil, most of the basil, shallots, soy sauce, salt, black pepper and garlic in a bowl.
-Add the quinoa and stir until all ingredients are combined.
+- For the filling: combine 2/3 cup of the tomato flesh & juice, tofu, hot sauce, olive oil, most of the basil, shallots, soy sauce, salt, black pepper and garlic in a bowl.
+Add the couscous or quinoa and stir until all ingredients are combined.
 Adjust the filling to your acquired taste with salt and pepper.
-Using a spoon, fill the stuffing in the tomatoes till the tomatoes are almost full.
+Using a spoon, fill the stuffing in the tomatoes until almost full.

 - Bake the tomatoes for about 50-60 minutes, or until the quinoa is cooked.
 The tomatoes will start to wrinkle and brown.
 If this happens before the quinoa is fully cooked, then cover the tomatoes with aluminum foil and continue cooking the tomatoes until the filling is full cooked.
 The top layer of quinoa on the tomatoes will be slightly crunchy.